 You know, I was talking to someone tonight who has vertigo, and it, of course, got me remembering and talking... read moreEdi W.6/01/2016

-This Hybrid, 19.5 hour, competency-based course will be the foundation for the learner as a Certified Vestibular Specialist.
+This combined 19.5 hour, competency-based course will be the foundation for the learner as a Certified Vestibular Specialist.
 The course will expand upon introductory coursework for vestibular dysfunction as it relates to benign paroxysmal positional vertigo (BPPV), and vestibular hypo-function, including assessment and rehabilitation.
-Canalith repositioning maneuvers (CRM) and vestibular rehabilitation therapy (VRT) protocols to manage identifiable vestibular and balance system disorders.
+Canalith repositioning maneuvers (CRM) and vestibular rehabilitation therapy (VRT) protocols are included as part of the comprehensive management plan for identifiable vestibular and balance system disorders.
 Evidence-based integration into management principles will be disseminated throughout both the online and live components of the course.

 - An overview of vestibular anatomy and physiology

 - Understanding sensory integration of equilibrium

 - Evaluation and Management of Vestibular Disorders, including BPPV

 - BPPV diagnosis & treatment – Canalith Repositioning Maneuvers with manual training

 - VRT protocols: adaptation, habituation, and substitution for patient-centered therapy

 - Describe peripheral and central vestibular anatomy and physiology